automatically generated captions

 00:43:56 It's consciousness all the way down different different user interfaces that are allowing different conscious agents to

 00:44:03 do what they need to do.
 But in their own format.
+So it's possible that different worlds exist together.
 That's right that I see.
-But you know we.
+But you and I we are in the same world.
+You agree on that right.

 00:44:22 You and I have very very similar interfaces is my assumption.

-00:44:26 Again that as a scientist I can never say no for sure because.
+00:44:26 Again as a scientist I can never say I know for sure.
+Because it's a specieslike interface what you said.
 Exactly right.
+We are the same species

-00:44:34 We are I think so because you and I are members of the same species.
+00:44:34 I think So because you and I are members of the same species.

-00:44:44 It's reasonable for me to assume are we guess that's right.
+00:44:44 It's reasonable for me to assume.
+Are we. yes that's right.
 Well that the yeah it's interesting.

-00:44:50 My my perceptions of classified you as being similar to me
+00:44:50 My my perceptions have classified you as being similar to me

 00:44:54 but again it's fallible as a scientist I never can say for sure.

-00:44:58 Anything I can only give probabilities of but my statements but I think it's highly likely that
+00:44:58 Anything I can only give probabilities of about my statements but I think it's highly likely that

-00:45:05 when I'm interacting with you I'm interacting with someone who's perceptions there who's interface is.
+00:45:05 when I'm interacting with you I'm interacting with someone who's perceptions whose interface is.

 00:45:12 Very very similar to mine.
-There's no way for me to actually prove that your experiences are dentical to mine.
+There's no way for me to actually prove that your experiences are identical to mine.

 00:45:21 In fact I have a mathematical proof that I published about eight years ago that actually proves that we that we can't